nostrability/nostrability/README.md

 ![nostr apps as tetris blocks](https://image.nostr.build/be982bc07274ef9873dbe36819d04565db5b700507adc09d00e463bc4a8669f6.png)

 ## what is nostrability
-The practical documentation of how various [nostr](https://github.com/nostr-protocol) apps play together.
+The practical documentation of how various [nostr](https://github.com/nostr-protocol) apps / relays play together.
-Two or more nostr apps must be involved to invoke a nostrability report.
+Two or more nostr apps and/or relays must be involved to invoke a nostrability report.

 ## in meme form